paulgolter/blender-pipeline-integration/README.md

 #### **Window Manager Properties**

 The [window manager](https://docs.blender.org/api/current/bpy.types.WindowManager.html) is a Blender data block that defines open windows and other user interface data.
-Because of it's nature that it is always newly created for a Blender session it offers python scripts a great place to store very temporary data that will be scrapped when the session ends.
+Because of it's nature that it is always newly created for a Blender session it offers Python scripts a great place to store very temporary data that will be scrapped when the session ends.

 To add a property to the window manager do: